-- 1 In iManager, click (1) to display the Identity Manager Administration page. - 2 In the Administration list, > click Identity Manager Overview. - 3 If the driver set is not listed on the Driver Sets tab, use the Search In field to search for and display the driver set. - 4 Click the driver set to open the Driver Set Overview page. - 5 Click the driver to display the Driver Overview page. - 6 On the Driver Overview page, click the Advanced tab, then click Entitlements.
+- 1 In iManager, click 🧶 to display the Identity Manager Administration page. - 2 In the Administration list, > click Identity Manager Overview. - 3 If the driver set is not listed on the Driver Sets tab, use the Search In field to search for and display the driver set. - 4 Click the driver set to open the Driver Set Overview page. - 5 Click the driver to display the Driver Overview page. - 6 On the Driver Overview page, click the Advanced tab, then click Entitlements.

-Overview Advanced Jobs ECMAScript Mapping Tables Show All Policies Entitlements The following table lists the entitlements that are currently defined in 'Active Directory.application.novell'. use the commands in the menubar to perform operations on these entitlements.
-You can Entitlements Insert Delete Rename Refresh 2 Item(s) Name , Group The Group Entitlement grants or denies membership in a group in Active Direct ory.
-The  UserAccount The User Account entitlement grants or denies an account in Active Directory f or the us
+Overview Advanced Jobs ECMAScript Mapping Tables Show All Policies Entitlements The following table lists the entitlements that are currently defined in 'Active Directory.application.r use the commands in the menubar to perform operations on these entitlements.
+10vell'.
+You can Insert Delete Rename Refresh Name 🚔 2 Item(s) Group The Group Entitlement grants or denies membership in a group in Active Directory.
+The UserAccount The User Account entitlement grants or denies an account in Active Dire ctory for the us